jpshackelford/devise_crowd_authenticatable/README.md

 Usage
 -----

-Devise LDAP Authenticatable works in replacement of Database Authenticatable
+Devise Crowd Authenticatable works in replacement of Database Authenticatable

 **_Please Note_**

 This devise plugin has not been tested with DatabaseAuthenticatable enabled at the same time.
 This is meant as a drop in replacement for DatabaseAuthenticatable allowing for a semi single sign on approach.

 The field that is used for logins is the first key that's configured in the `config/devise.rb` file under `config.authentication_keys`, which by default is email.
-For help changing this, please see the [Railscast](http://railscasts.com/episodes/210-customizing-devise) that goes through how to customize Devise.

 Configuration
 -------------

 In initializer  `config/initializers/devise.rb` :

-* ldap\_logger _(default: true)_
+* crowd\_logger _(default: true)_
-  * If set to true, will log LDAP queries to the Rails logger.
+  * If set to true, will log Crowd queries to the Rails logger.

-* ldap\_create\_user _(default: false)_
+* crowd\_create\_user _(default: false)_
-	* If set to true, all valid LDAP users will be allowed to login and an appropriate user record will be created.
+	* If set to true, all valid Crowd users will be allowed to login and an appropriate user record will be created.
       If set to false, you will have to create the user record before they will be allowed to login.

-* ldap\_config _(default: #{Rails.root}/config/ldap.yml)_
+* crowd\_config _(default: #{Rails.root}/config/crowd.yml)_
-	* Where to find the LDAP config file.
+	* Where to find the Crowd config file.
 Commented out to use the default, change if needed.

-* ldap\_update\_password _(default: true)_
+* crowd\_update\_password _(default: true)_
-  * When doing password resets, if true will update the LDAP server.
-Requires admin password in the ldap.yml
+  * When doing password resets, if true will update the Crowd server.
+Requires admin password in the crowd.yml

-* ldap\_check\_group_membership _(default: false)_
+* crowd\_check\_group_membership _(default: false)_
-  * When set to true, the user trying to login will be checked to make sure they are in all of groups specified in the ldap.yml file.
+  * When set to true, the user trying to login will be checked to make sure they are in all of groups specified in the crowd.yml file.

-* ldap\_check\_attributes _(default: false)_
+* crowd\_check\_attributes _(default: false)_
-  * When set to true, the user trying to login will be checked to make sure they have all of the attributes in the ldap.yml file.
+  * When set to true, the user trying to login will be checked to make sure they have all of the attributes in the crowd.yml file.

-* ldap\_use\_admin\_to\_bind _(default: false)_
+* crowd\_use\_admin\_to\_bind _(default: false)_
-  * When set to true, the admin user will be used to bind to the LDAP server during authentication.
+  * When set to true, the admin user will be used to bind to the Crowd server during authentication.

 Advanced Configuration